ahamedarif99/RedditClone/README.md

 # RedditClone
-Created a Reddit backend clone using MySQL, to show how subreddits, users, and posts are categorized.
+Created a Reddit backend clone using MySQL through MS Access, to show how subreddits, users, and posts are categorized.